ying-tang/help-documentation/_keystone/oidc-federation.md

 ## <a name="using_oauth_api"></a>Using OAuth API

-User credentials are never sent directly to keystone but are sent to the OAuth provider endpoints.
+User credentials are never sent directly to Keystone, but they are sent to the OAuth provider endpoints.

 Steps to run the following code